ncatlab/nlab-content/pages/4/1/8/1/21814/content.md

 ### Relation to anyons
  {#RelationToAnyons}

-An [[anyon]] is traditionally realized as a point-particle/defect in 2+1-dimensional spacetime, hence as a codimension-2 "0-brane".
+An [[anyon]] is traditionally realized as a point-particle/defect in 2+1-dimensional spacetime, hence as a codimension-2 "0-brane" (see the references [here](braid+group+statistics#ReferencesVortexAnyons)).
 This suggests that general codimension-2 defect branes may serve as string-theoretic models for anyons.
 This general observation is briefly mentioned in [deBoer & Shigemori 2012, p.
-65](#deBoerShigemori12).
+65](#deBoerShigemori12) and further developed in [SS22](#SS22).

 Concrete implementation of anyonic defect [[strings]] in [[4d TQFT]] is discussed in [Baez, Wise & Crans 2006](#BaezWiseCrans06), [Bullivant, Martins & Martin 2018](#BullivantMartinsMartin18) [Kong, Tian & Zhang 2020, Sec.
 2.2](#KongTianZhang20).
 More generally, circle-shaped defect strings are going to satisfy *[[loop braid group]]-statistics*, which subsumes [[braid group]]-statistics but is richer still.